pennyether/contracts/README.md

 		- If all tokens are burned, maximum payout to attacker is `dailyFundLimit * 14`.
 	- Notes: As noted in `CustodialWallet.sol`, `owner` wallet is held in deep cold storage, and will likely never need to be used.

+- Additional Notes
+	- `Treasury` has a buffer between the `bankroll` amount, and the `minimum dividend threshold` of `14 * dailyLimit`.
+This means if dividends were just distributed, there is a guaranteed 14 days of solvency where _all_ tokens can be burned for a refund.

 ### Audits